Spatiotemporal-Augmented Graph Neural Networks for Human Mobility Simulation: Methods

 \section{Methods}

-The proposed \textbf{S}patio\textbf{T}emporal-\textbf{A}ugmented g\textbf{R}aph neural networks (STAR) aims to capture the spatiotemporal correspondences among locations and the varying durations in different locations to advance the human mobility simulation task in a spatiotemporal way.
-As illustrated in Figure~\ref{fig:star}, the STAR framework consists of three key components: (i) the multi-channel embedding module learns spatiotemporal semantics of locations by the dense representations based on the proposed multi-channel location graphs with the partial observed human trajectories; (ii) the decision generator module tackles the varying duration problem by the exploration branch and the dwell branch, alleviating the effects of highly repetitive patterns in mobility trajectories; (iii) the policy discriminator module provides the rewards for the generator at each step based on the policy gradient technique.
+In this section, we propose \textbf{S}patio\textbf{T}emporal-\textbf{A}ugmented g\textbf{R}aph neural networks~(STAR) to simulate human mobility, whose framework is illustrated in Figure~\ref{fig:star}.
+In this framework, we firstly develop the multi-channel embedding module to capture the spatiotemporal correspondences among locations based on the proposed multi-channel location graphs.
+Secondly, we design the decision generator module involving exploration and dwell branches to learn the varying durations in different locations from trajectories with highly repetitive patterns.
+Thirdly, we optimize the training process using the policy discriminator module, which provides the rewards for the generator at each step based on the policy gradient technique.